Dilara520/auto-multiple-message-send-with-excel-to-whatsapp/README.md

         - `Açıklama 2`: Second part of the message. (example: 'Name Surname,')
         - `Mesaj`: The main message content. (`%0A`: new line)
         - `Medya`: (Optional) The path to the media file to be sent along with the message.

+     ⚠️ **Important:** You can modify the Excel file format and the code accordingly to fit your needs.
+Ensure path row has field type of text.

 2. **Update the script:**